- Download our Moving to Seoul Guide (PDF)

 Many expats find that owning a car in South Korea is unnecessary or even best avoided – especially if they don’t plan to do much travelling in the countryside.

-There are plenty of car rental companies, including well-known international names, that expats can use if wanting to take a trip out of the city by private car.
+There are plenty of car hire companies, including well-known international names, that expats can use if they want to take a trip out of the city by private car.
 For inner-city travel, however, parking is often difficult to find and navigating the heavy traffic can be troublesome.

 Walking in Seoul

-Although Seoul is large and densely populated, there is usually a subway stop within a 10-minute walk of anywhere an expat might want to go within the city.
-As a result, it's possible to navigate the city through a combination of walking and riding the subway.
+Although Seoul is large and densely populated, there’s usually a subway stop within a 10-minute walk of anywhere you might want to go within the city.
+As a result, it’s possible to navigate the city through a combination of walking and riding the subway.

-The city itself occupies a relatively large area, making it impossible to cover more than a tiny portion of it on foot.
-The networks of roads and back alleys can also be confusing to travel through, so it's best for walking expats to orientate themselves by taking note of major landmarks.
+The city itself occupies a relatively large area, making it impossible to cover more than a tiny portion on foot.
+The networks of roads and back alleys can also be confusing to travel through, so it’s best to take note of major landmarks.

 Further reading